-I think a better option than picking individual stocks is to bet on capitalism.
-I don’t know which particular stock might be best from year to year, but I do believe that over time publicly traded companies are in business to make money and collectively I think they will do so.
-I can own just about all the publicly traded companies out there with a single trade by using one or two index funds.
-No, I’m never going to double my money in a month or even in a year by using index funds, but I’m not going to lose it all either.
+A better option than picking individual stocks is to bet on capitalism.
+You don’t know which particular stock might be best from year to year, but believe that over time publicly traded companies are in business to make money and collectively they will do so.
+You can own just about all the publicly traded companies out there with a single trade by using one or two index funds.
+No, you're never going to double your money in a month or even in a year by using index funds, but you're not going to lose it all either.

 Before investing in stocks, get some street smarts.
 There are message boards that will promote particular stocks, and they are not always on the up and up.
 Sometimes someone who owns a thinly traded stock will start putting out messages or sending out email blasts hoping to make the stock they own popular so when the price goes up a little they can dump it.
 People who are too gullible and pick stocks this way get left holding the bad investment.

 What you need to do is get a few classic books on investing and learn what you are doing before you lose your hard earned money.

 Once you learn how to use stocks appropriately, you'll be a much better investor.